 Editor’s note: Shelli Johnson and her family were on vacation in Utah’s Goblin Valley State Park when they found themselves first responders on the scene after a girl took a serious fall from a cliff (story here).

-Here, Shelli writes about what it was like for her, her husband, and their three sons to be the first responders (Shelli took NOLS Brooks Range Backpacking - Prime and Wilderness First Responder courses).
+Here, Shelli writes about what it was like for her, her husband, and their three sons to be the first responders (Shelli took NOLS Brooks Range Backpacking - Adult and Wilderness First Responder courses).

 How did you react in the moment?

 It was difficult to collect myself.
 I did it, and I think I did so in short order, but in the moment, it felt hard.
 It felt heavy.
 The weight of responsibility, the seriousness of the situation, the desire to help, knowing that time was of the essence, and the mother in me were all felt.
 I took some deep breaths, and that helped me compose myself as I took my first steps and sprang into action to help the girl who fell.

 How did your family talk about the fall afterward?

 As a family, we have revisited the experience often.
 Here are a few thoughts from my sons and husband:

 My son Fin, 9: “I felt bad, and sad.”